idrinth-api-bench/issues/CONTRIBUTING.md

 This means, that nodes  must have text property for displaying them, as well as may have a URL, a description and more nodes as children.

-The workflow is identical to the code workflow.

-## Code

-The style guidelines are provided via eslint.
-Please try to optimise code for readability, since code will be read way more often than it will be changed.

-While adding functionality, keep in mind to break existing interfaces, entry points and functionality only if absolutely necessary.

-### Contribution workflow

-- fork the repository
-- mention in the issue, that you are working on it(it will be assigned for a few weeks then)
-- create a feature branch (issue-xxx-does-something) from master
-- create a draft pull request
-- mention fixes #xxx in the description (use the appropriate pull request template)
-- make your changes to the branch
-- check if actions are all green
-- mark as ready to review
-- get changes reviewed
-- if review is positive get changes merged, otherwise fix and send back to review

 ### Tests